Chen2357/GRE-Essay/046-Government transparency.md

 In sum, the game of politics calls for a certain amount of disingenuousness and lack of forthrightness that we might otherwise characterize as dishonesty.
 And such behavior is a necessary means to the final objective of effective political leadership.
-Nevertheless, in any democracy, a leader who relies chiefly on deception and secrecy to preserve that leadership, to advance a private agenda, or to conceal selfish motives betrays the democracy—and ends up forfeiting the political game.
+Nevertheless, in any democracy, a leader who relies chiefly on deception and secrecy to preserve that leadership, to advance a private agenda, or to conceal selfish motives betrays the democracy--and ends up forfeiting the political game.